-In addition, blood obtained from you may be used to establish products that could be patented or licensed.
+In addition, blood, tissue, fluid, or other specimens obtained from you may be used to establish products that could be patented or licensed.
 There are no plans to provide financial compensation to you should this occur.

 Samples will be stored indefinitely.
-Researchers involved in this research study at the University of Pennsylvania and Sangamo BioSciences Inc. will have access to the specimens.
+Researchers involved in this research study at the University of Pennsylvania will have access to the specimens.
 These specimens may be used to conduct pilot (new) studies regarding your disease or regarding your response to the kind of treatment you received.
 Samples may also be sent to other researchers for collaborative studies, including researchers at for-profit agencies.
 However, prior to shipment, patient identifiers (name, initials and medical record numbers) will be removed, but these samples will still include your unique subject identification number.
 You will not be given results of these pilot studies or of any future testing performed on your samples.
-You have the right to withdraw any unused blood from further use by contacting Dr. Pablo Tebas at (215) 662-6932.
-Any blood that has already been used for research will be retained.
+You have the right to withdraw any unused blood/tissue/fluid from further use by contacting Dr. Pablo Tebas at (215) 662-6932.
+Any blood/tissue/fluid that has already been used for research will be retained.

-Long-term Follow-up of Subjects Exposed to mRNA based ZFN modified CD4+ T cell Gene Therapy Products in HIV Studies
+Long-term Follow-up of Subjects Exposed to Lentiviral based C34-CXCR4-modified CD4 T-cell Gene Therapy Products in HIV Studies